Buy Retin-a Gel

 Retin-a Gel Properties

-- Mechanism Of Action: Increases cell turnover and unclogs pores
+- Mechanism of action: Promotes skin cell turnover and prevents pores from clogging.

-- Recommended Dosage: Apply a pea-sized amount to affected areas once daily at bedtime
+- Recommended Dosage: Apply a thin layer once daily at night, as directed by a physician.

 Retin-a Gel Drug Class